Pitcher plant: Digestion

+Feces-trapping symbiosis

 Mature plants of Nepenthes lowii attract tree shrews (Tupaia montana), which feed on nectar that the plant produces but also defecate into the pitcher, providing nitrates and other nutrients.
-The plant and tree shrew have a symbiotic relationship.
+The plant and tree shrew have a mutualistic relationship.
 The rim of N. lowii is not slippery so that tree shrews can easily get in and out; it provides more nectar than other pitcher plants.
 The shape of the pitcher rim and the position of the nectar ensure that the animal's hindquarters are over the rim while it feeds.

+Nepenthes rafflesiana var. elongata has a similar relationship with Hardwicke's woolly bats (Kerivoula hardwickii).
+The bats roost inside the pitchers and the plants derive much of their foliar nitrogen from the feces of the bats.
+Compared to other varieties of Nepenthes rafflesiana that do not exhibit this form of mutualism, N. rafflesiana var. elongata has elongated pitchers that can accommodate both single bats and mother-juvenile pairs.
+As well as its elongated shape, N. rafflesiana var. elongata has reduced volumes of pitcher fluid compared to other species, leaving more space to accommodate the bats.

 Evolution of the form

 It is widely assumed pitfall traps evolved by epiascidiation (infolding of the leaf with the adaxial or upper surface becoming the inside of the pitcher), with selection pressure favouring more deeply cupped leaves over evolutionary time.
 The pitcher trap evolved independently in three eudicot lineages and one monocot lineage, representing a case of convergent evolution.
 Some pitcher plant families (such as Nepenthaceae) are placed within clades consisting mostly of flypaper traps, indicating that some pitchers may have evolved from the common ancestors of today's flypaper traps by loss of mucilage.